Mohammad Reza Pahlavi: Economic growth

 The growth of industrial sectors in Iran led to substantial urbanization of the country.
 The extent of urbanization rose from 31 percent in 1956 to 49 percent in 1978.
-By the mid-1970s Iran's national debt was paid off, turning the nation from a debtor to a creditor nation.
-The balances on the nation's account for the 1959–78 period actually resulted in a surplus of funds of approximately $15.17 billion.
+By the mid-1970s, Iran's national debt was paid off, turning the nation from a debtor to a creditor nation.
+The balances on the nation's account for the 1959–78 period resulted in a surplus of approximately $15.17 billion.
 The Shah's fifth five-year economic plan sought to achieve a reduction in foreign imports through the use of higher tariffs on consumer goods, preferential bank loans to the industrialists, maintenance of an overvalued rial, and food subsidies in urban areas.
-These developments led to the development of a new large industrialist class in Iran and the nation's industrial structure was extremely insulated from threats of foreign competition.
+These developments led to a new large industrialist class in Iran, and the nation's industrial structure was extremely insulated from threats of foreign competition.

-In 1976, Iran saw its largest-ever GDP uptick, thanks in large part to the Shah's economic policies.
+In 1976, Iran saw its largest-ever GDP uptick, largely thanks to the Shah's economic policies.
 According to the World Bank, when valued in 2010 dollars, Mohammad Reza Pahlavi improved the country's per-capita GDP to $10,261, the highest at any point in Iran's history.

-According to economist Fereydoun Khavand, “During these 15 years, the average annual growth rate of the country fluctuated above 10%.
-The total volume of Iran's economy increased nearly fivefold during this period.
-In contrast, during the past 40 years, Iran's average annual economic growth rate has been only about two percent.
-Considering the growth rate of Iran's population in the post-revolution period, the average per capita growth rate of Iran in the last 40 years is estimated between zero percent and half a percent.
-Among the main factors hindering the growth rate in Iran are a lack of a favorable business environment, severe investment weakness, very low levels of productivity, and constant tension in the country's regional and global relations.”